-This section of the website is for the young people of the different Newcastles to provide information about their youth councils and parliaments, their exchange visits and their other youth projects – and to share links to their own social media sites so that they can be in touch with each other.
+This section of the website covers some of our youth projects and is also for the young people of the different Newcastles to provide information about their youth councils and parliaments, their exchange visits and their other youth projects – and to share links to their own social media sites so that they can be in touch with each other.

 CHECK HERE TO FIND OUT ABOUT OUR YOUTH CONFERENCES